uccser/verto/docs/source/extensions.rst

         'markdown.extensions.sane_lists',
         mdx_math.MathExtension(enable_dollar_delimiter=True)
     ]
-    converter = Kordac(extensions=extra_extensions)
+    converter = Verto(extensions=extra_extensions)

 A list of extensions for the Markdown package can be found `in their official documentation <http://pythonhosted.org/Markdown/extensions/index.html>`_.

 Math
 =======================================

-Math can be rendered by including the `Python Markdown Math <https://pypi.python.org/pypi/python-markdown-math>`_ package, and passing it through to Kordac as an extension to use.
+Math can be rendered by including the `Python Markdown Math <https://pypi.python.org/pypi/python-markdown-math>`_ package, and passing it through to Verto as an extension to use.
 A guide on how to install and use the extension can be found in the package's `README file <https://github.com/mitya57/python-markdown-math/blob/master/README.md>`_.

 Fenced Code